CursosAlbertoBasalo/qindel-clean_lead-23_02/src/2-structural/4-facade/facade.md

 You can use a facade to isolate the client from the subsystem, for simplify or just hide the details of the subsystem.

+The facade pattern respects the SOLID principles, Open/Closed by using interfaces.
+Liskov Substitution by using composition instead of inheritance.
+And Interface Segregation depending on abstractions.

 ### Links

 - https://sbcode.net/typescript/facade/